cloudamqp/terraform-provider-cloudamqp/docs/resources/plugin_community.md

 * `name`        - (Required) The name of the Rabbit MQ community plugin.
 * `enabled`     - (Required) Enable or disable the plugins.
 * `sleep` - (Optional) Configurable sleep time (seconds) for retries when requesting information about community plugins.
-Default set to 10 seconds.
+Default set to 10 seconds. *Available from v1.29.0*
 * `timeout` - (Optional) - Configurable timeout time (seconds) for retries when requesting information about community plugins.
-Default set to 1800 seconds.
+Default set to 1800 seconds. *Available from v1.29.0*

 ## Attributes Reference